 1995 Li Ziyun — Feminist Advocate, Shanghai

-This 1995 portrait shows Li Ziyun standing outdoors, framed by residential architecture and winter vegetation.
-The open setting contrasts with earlier, more interior spaces associated with feminist work in China, reflecting a decade in which public discussion of gender began to expand cautiously.
+This 1995 portrait depicts Li Ziyun standing outdoors, surrounded by residential architecture and winter vegetation.
+The open setting contrasts with earlier, more enclosed spaces associated with feminist activities in China, symbolizing a decade when public discourse on gender began to expand cautiously.

-Li’s relaxed stance and direct expression suggest a growing visibility of feminist advocacy during the post-Tiananmen reform era.
-While still constrained, the mid-1990s marked a shift toward limited public engagement, culminating in international exchanges and the 1995 UN Fourth World Conference on Women held in Beijing.
+Li’s relaxed stance and direct expression suggest a growing visibility of feminist advocacy during the post-Tiananmen reform period.
+Although still constrained, the mid-1990s marked a transition toward more restricted public engagement, culminating in international exchanges and the 1995 UN Fourth World Conference on Women in Beijing.